martin-lukas/martins-blog/pages/frontend/react-query.md

-# Fetching data in React
+# React Query - Effective Data Fetching in React

 I've been developing in React for quite some time now.
 Usually when I needed to fetch some data, it was fine to create a `useEffect` hook, fetch it and then set it into a state using the useState hook.
 However, recently I've been wondering if there is a cleaner way, including error handling and retries.
-And of counrse there is.
+And of course there is.
 There is actually several.
 Here I'll try to learn more about the possibilities of data fetching in React

 ## The example app